No-hair and almost-no-hair results for static axisymmetric black holes and ultracompact objects in astrophysical environments: Almost-no-hair results for horizonless ultracompact objects

 \paragraph*{\textbf{Curvature-induced bounds for ultracompact lenticular objects.}}

-When dealing with metrics close to the Curzon family we can think of a point-like region in Weyl coordinates but now with a finite extent.
-Outside a very small radius $R=R_0$ encompasing the object, the geometry can be defined by a specific combination of multipolar contributions.
-As described above, the Kretschmann scalar always grows unboundedly in some concrete directions depending on the specific multipolar expansion of the configuration.
+When dealing with metrics close to the Curzon family we can think that these metrics describe the external region of an object with finite extent instead of a point-like region in Weyl coordinates.
+Outside a very small radius $R=R_0$ encompassing the object, the geometry can be defined by a specific combination of Weyl multipolar contributions.
+As described in Sec.~\ref{sec:curzon} above, the Kretschmann scalar always grows unboundedly in some concrete directions depending on the specific multipolar expansion of the configuration.

-Let us start with the simplest case, analyzing the monopole contribution.
-Given a fixed value of $\epsilon$ representing the minimum redshift attained by the configuration, we have a relation between $M^{(0)}$, $R_0$ and $\epsilon$ of the form
+Let us start analyzing the simplest monopole contribution, namely $\ell=0$ in Eq.~\eqref{Eq:U_Multipoles}.
+Given a fixed value of $\epsilon$ representing the minimum redshift attained by the configuration, we have a relation between $M^{(0)}$, $R_0$, and $\epsilon$ of the form